The Real Cost of Flat Rate: Are You Actually Making What You Think?

 Factor In What You Provide

 Unlike most employees, flat rate techs provide their own tools — often $30,000-$80,000 worth.
-They typically don't receive employer-paid health insurance, PTO, retirement contributions, or overtime protection at many shops.
+Many shops do not offer health insurance, PTO, or overtime protection.
+When you compare yourself to an hourly employee, you have to compare total compensation, not just the rate on the paycheck.

-An hourly employee at $23/hour with benefits (health insurance, 401k match, PTO) has a total compensation package worth $30-35/hour.
-A flat rate tech at $28/flag-hour with no benefits and $60K in tools might actually earn less when you factor in the true cost.
+An hourly employee at $23/hour with benefits (health insurance, PTO, paid holidays) has a total compensation package worth roughly $30-35/hour.
+A flat rate tech at $28/flag-hour with no benefits and $60K in tools might actually be making less when you factor in the true cost of the arrangement.

 The Come-Back Tax

-Every comeback costs you twice: once for the time you already spent, and once for the time to redo it — unpaid.
-If you have one comeback per week averaging 1.5 hours, that's 78 hours per year of free labor.
-At $28/hour, that's $2,184 per year in lost income.
+Every comeback costs you twice: once for the time you already spent on the original job, and once for the time to redo it — unpaid.
+If a tech has one comeback per week averaging 1.5 hours, that is 78 hours per year of free labor.
+At $28/hour, that is $2,184 per year in lost income.
+That is real money disappearing into thin air.

 What to Do With This Information

 For one month, track: hours flagged, hours present, tool costs, and comeback time.
 Calculate your true effective rate.
-The number might surprise you — and it gives you leverage for negotiations.
+The number will probably surprise you — and it gives you leverage for negotiations.

 2. Negotiate From Data

 When you know your true rate, you can have an honest conversation with management.
-"I flag X hours but my effective rate after tool costs and unpaid time is Y" is a more powerful argument than "I need a raise."
+"My effective rate after tool costs and unpaid time is $23" is a much more powerful argument than "I need a raise."
+Data beats feelings in a negotiation every time.

 3. Reduce Come-Backs